18F/18f.gsa.gov/_posts/2018-07-17-five-contracting-tweaks-that-have-yielded-18f-better-procurements.md

 - acquisition services
 - rfp ghostwriting
 - procurement
-excerpt: "Here are five procurement hacks — both in the context of our Agile Blanket Purchase Agreement (BPA) and in general — that we’ve made in the past few years to make the procurement process a bit more joyful and effective"
+excerpt: "Here are five procurement hacks — both in the context of our Agile Blanket Purchase Agreement (BPA) and in general — that we’ve made in the past few years to make the procurement process a bit more joyful and effective."
 ---

 The U.S. government has been buying goods and services from the private